 icon of manicon of flower

-It is hardy to zone 5.
-It is in flower from Jul to August.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 5.
+It is in flower from July to August.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils.
-Suitable pH: acid, neutral and basic (alkaline) soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It can grow in semi-shade (light woodland).
 It prefers moist or wet soil.

 Habitats